tintinmar1995/cozy-dispers/docs/README.md

 # Cozy-DISPERS

-## Integration in a network of stacks
+## Integration in a network of stacks and servers

 - [OAuth & Request](stack.md)
 - [Encrypted Communication]()